LinuxLab-ESGI/Windows-Subsystem-for-Linux-WSL/README.md

 ### WSL distributions available at this time

+On the day this article was written you can install :

+- Ubuntu
+- Debian
+- Kali Linux
+- openSUSE
+- Alpine Linux
+- Pengwin (more information about it below)
+- Fedora Remix

+You can install the distribution you want directly on the Windows Store !

 ## Some useful WSL features

 ### Mount an ext file system on Windows (with WSL2 only) (non-persistent)